 Trees are living organisms that require many proper conditions to thrive.
-At first glance, it may seem that they are not fastidious and require little care, but this is not always the case.
 This is especially true for cultivated forms of Acer palmatum.

-Mineral deficiency is the main reason for the yellowing of Japanese maple leaves.
-If the soil lacks iron, zinc, or magnesium, the tree can develop chlorosis.
+QUICK ANSWER: Mineral deficiency is the main reason for yellowing Japanese maple leaves.
+The tree can develop chlorosis if the soil lacks iron, zinc, or magnesium.
 The symptoms will be yellowing of the leaves of the Japanese Maple.

 Lack of minerals